nasa/openmct/docs/src/process/testing/plan.md

 * _Smoke testing_: Brief, informal testing to verify that no major issues or regressions are present in the software, or in specific features of the software.
-* _Unit testing_: Automated verification of the performance of individual software components.
+* _Automated Testing_: Automated verification of the performance of individual software components.
 * _User testing_: Testing with a representative user base to verify that application behaves usably and as specified.